Consensys/daisy-state-machine/README.md

 ## Testing

-To run the tests, clone this repo and run `npm install` to install dependencies.
+To run the tests, clone this repo and run `yarn install` to install dependencies.

-Run `truffle test` to run all the tests.
+Run `yarn test` to run all the tests.

-Run `npm run coverage` to run tests and get code coverage.
+Run `yarn coverage` to run tests and get code coverage.

 ## License